sinanislekdemir/eXLang/README.md

 # eXLang
 Experimental Esoteric Programming Language that runs on microchips and forward.

-More about the language can be found from: https://minik.16x4.com/

 ## Main Idea

 This language is designed for micro controllers.